tryal-ai/tryal-docs/source/includes/_gettingstarted.md

 - Make a note of your application ID.
 We'll refer to this as `<tryal-app-id>` throughout, where you need to use it.
-- Generate a new application token and save it [**somewhere secure**](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa), we'll refer to this as `<tryal-app-token`.
+- Generate a new application token and save it [**somewhere secure**](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa), we'll refer to this as `<tryal-app-token>`.

 <aside class="warning">
   This token is a secret, and can only be generated once.
+Sharing an application token allows someone to make API calls on your behalf that are billed to your account
 </aside>

 Your application ID and Application token serve as a way to identify your application with our